 Beads come in a variety of different shapes and sizes as well as being drilled in a number of different ways!

-Kernowcraft supply all types of drilled beads and so have made this page which outlines the differences between half drilled, top drilled, head drilled and centre drilled beads so that you know which to buy to suit your makes.
+Kernowcraft supply all types of drilled beads, so we have made this page to outline the differences between half drilled, top drilled, head drilled and centre drilled beads so that you know which to buy for your jewellery designs.

 This means that the bead has been drilled all the way through the centre.

 For example on a round bead this will be drilled through the centre of the bead at the widest point.

 This style is perfect for creating many designs, necklaces, bracelets, anklets.
 Always check the hole diameter on your beads to ensure it will fit with the threading material you wish to use.

 Browse our range of beads to see what's new.